 Devon Hayakawa (any pronouns used with respect)

-is a jack of all trades - an actor, dramaturg, playwright, director, teacher, storyteller, and all-around nerd.
+is a jack of all trades - an actor, dramaturg, playwright, director, stage manager, teacher, storyteller, and all-around nerd.

 Born and raised in California, Devon grew up in a community rich with theatre, and followed their artistic dreams by graduating with a BFA in Musical Theatre from Ball State University in Indiana.

 Devon believes that the future of theatre relies on diverse representation being an expectation, not an afterthought.
 She also values accessibility in theatre for all, not only the affluent.
-(She is thrilled to be working on these goals with her alma mater, Ball State, as a member of the Alumni Ambassadors!)
+Artistically, she finds magical realism, whimsical settings, queer stories, and the stories of children to be most inspiring.

 Devon is currently represented as an actor by DDO Artists Agency, and has strong ties to the Chicago theatre community.

-Some favorite onstage roles include: Kasey in Baked!
+Some favorite onstage roles include: Joan in Fun Home, Kasey in Baked!
 The Musical (CMTF, Best Supporting Actor), Ash in The Red Line, Deb in Ordinary Days, Maggie in A Chorus Line, Multiple Roles in Twilight: Los Angeles, 1992, and Albert in Newsies.